MilanPecov/devfolio-galaxy/src/apps/blog/data/the-underdog-playbook-for-outsizing-giants.md

 **The Workhorses:**

-- **Orchestration:** Managed infrastructure that scales silently.
-No DevOps heroics.
+- **Orchestration:** Managed infrastructure that auto-scales silently.
 - **Automation:** Pipelines that test, deploy, and monitor while you focus on your kingdom.
-- **Observability:** Alerts that matter—only when revenue is at risk.
+- **Observability:** Trace everything.
+Alert only when it hits what matters—revenue, experience, or customer trust.

 > These tools aren’t “best in class.”
 They’re “best for focus.”
 They handle the mundane so you can think bigger.